 Information gathered by enthusiastic volunteers and citizen scientists can contribute immensely to knowledge of populations, distributions and trends of Australian raptor species.
 We can analyse this information to determine which species are doing fine and which are declining and in need of conservation.

 As part of an ongoing raptor monitoring program BirdLife Australia Raptor Group has set up a Birdata account to gather information.
-We encourage our members to make contributions to the following account:
+Forms can be emailed to BARG (firstname.lastname@example.org) or you can enter survey data onto the BirdLife Australia Birdta page.

 We understand our members will be focusing on raptors, but we encourage the collection of information on all bird species identified during surveys.
 We also encourage the use of systematic surveys to generate robust data.